 Since the beginning of automotive history, both negative and positive ground polarity have been used by car manufacturers.
 The fact is electricity doesn't care how it gets from point A to point B. It can flow either positive to negative or negative to positive.
 Some engineers chose one way, some chose the other.

-The positive ground was mostly abandoned with the introduction of 12 volt systems in the fifties.
+Positive ground in automobiles was mostly abandoned with the introduction of 12-volt electrical systems in the fifties.
 1955 was pretty much the last use of 6-volt electrics in American-made cars.
 Most cars switched from 6 volt positive ground to 12 volt negative ground together.
 An exception to this was the 1955 Packard, switching from 6v to 12v but not switching to negative ground.

-As stated, polarity makes no difference at all to a car.
-Red is still positive, and black is still negative.
-Several minor differences include the coil terminals, which on positive ground cars are reversed (positive and negative ground coils are wound in different directions).
+Polarity does not make a difference to a vehicle.
+There are several minor differences, including the coil terminals, which on positive ground cars are reversed (positive and negative ground coils are wound in different directions).
 The negative wire attaches to the power supply and the positive wire goes to the distributor/points.

 Pros and Cons

-It was not uncommon for owners to change their cars from positive to negative ground.
-The argument for either seemed to be one of theories with little merit and ending in standardization.
+It was, and still is, fairly common for owners to change their cars from positive to negative ground.
+The argument for either seems to be one of theories, with lots of opinions and few scientific facts.